asseco-tech/docker-boxes/README.md

 ## 🔄 CI/CD

+Images are built and push using GitHub Actions on:
+- Manual trigger on `master` branch
+- Manual trigger on `hotfix/*` branch

-Images are automatically built and pushed using GitHub Actions on:
+Images are automatically built (without push) using GitHub Actions on:
+- Push to `master` branch
+- Push to `hotfix/*` branch
+- Push to `dev` branch
-- Push to `main` branch
+- Push to `feature/*` branch
-- Pull requests

 ## 🤝 Contributing